Monica Beverly Hillz: Biography

-Dejesus-Anaya is of Puerto Rican descent.
-After the age of four, she was raised by her maternal aunt Gladys in Chicago's Latino Northwest Side.
-While in school, she was the victim of physical bullying, with other students kicking, punching, and slapping her.
-Due to the bullying, she attempted suicide as a sophomore and dropped out of school.
-Gladys died when Dejesus-Anaya was 15, leaving five children behind.
+Dejesus-Anaya is of Afro-Puerto Rican-American descent.
+After the age of four, she was raised by her maternal aunt, Gladys, in Chicago's Latino Northwest Side.
+She began performing in professional dance groups at the age of 13.
+While in school, she was the victim of physical violence and bullying, with other students kicking, punching, and slapping her for simply being herself; due to the struggles with her peers, she attempted suicide as a high school sophomore, and subsequently dropped-out of school.
+Her Aunt Gladys died when Dejesus-Anaya was 15, leaving five children behind.
 At that point, Dejesus-Anaya moved back in with her mother.
-In Chicago, Dejesus-Anaya started performing at Latino gay clubs before deciding to move back to Kentucky, where she became a performer at Owensboro's only gay bar.
-She struggled with poverty, compounding issues she faced while as an adolescent and young adult.
+In Chicago, Dejesus-Anaya started performing at Latino gay clubs before deciding to move to Kentucky, where she became a performer at Owensboro's only gay bar.
+She struggled for a time with poverty, compounding issues she faced while as an adolescent and young adult.

-At age 17, Dejesus-Anaya attended her first drag show, stating she "loved it."
-After deciding to perform in drag herself, Dejesus-Anaya chose the name 'Monica', a tribute to Bollywood actress Monica and then Beverly Hills, the city in Los Angeles County, where she wanted to live.
-Dejesus-Anaya considers her look in drag to be a mix of Aaliyah and Faith Evans, and her look while presenting as a male to resemble singer Bruno Mars.
-She is inspired by Carmen Carrera, Amanda Lepore, Calpernia Addams, and Maria Roman.
+At age 17, Dejesus-Anaya attended her first drag show, stating that she "loved it".
+After deciding to perform in drag herself, Dejesus-Anaya chose the name "Monica" as a tribute to the Bollywood actress Monica, and adding "Beverly Hills" after the area in Los Angeles where she hoped to one day live.
+She originally went only by "Monica Beverly" in Chicago, but added the "Hills" as a surname when she moved to Kentucky; she eventually replaced the "s" in "Hills" with a "z" for "Latin spice".
+Dejesus-Anaya considers her look in drag to be a mix of Aaliyah and Faith Evans.
+She has stated she is inspired by fellow trans women such as Drag Race alum Carmen Carrera, the iconic Amanda Lepore, Calpernia Addams, and Maria Roman.

 While living in Kentucky, Dejesus-Anaya worked at Macy's for a year and nine months, where she experienced discrimination from certain individuals.
 In Illinois, she worked as an escort while using narcotics, during which time she stated she was robbed and sexually assaulted.
-Due to the experiences while working as an escort, she has sleeping issues and nightmares.
+Due to the experiences while working as an escort, she has dealt with sleep issues and nightmares.

+Hillz had her name legally changed sometime around 2021.
+In August 2023, she revealed that she was dating Josh Seiter, a previous contestant on the eleventh season of The Bachelorette.
+The two eventually separated, on August 22, after only three weeks of dating.
+Less than a week later, Seiter was falsely reported dead, of which Monica believes was Seiter's own doing out of internal shame.